cxl-micron-reskit/famfs/markdown/vm-configuration.md

     </numa>
   </cpu>
 ```

-**NOTE:** The size of the numa node should match the size of the general purpose memory, not counting
+:bangbang:**NOTE:** The size of the numa node should match the size of the general purpose memory,
-the size of the shared dax device.
+not counting the size of the shared dax device.

 **NOTE:** The cpus should be '0-n' for n cpus.
 Set this correctly for your VM.